How to support AI adoption on your team

 4. Encourage internal champions

-- Add this to their role description.
+- Add "support AI adoption" to their role description.

 - Further reading: OpenAI Academy; GitHub Resources.